Walt Disney World’s Resorts are eligible for up to 30%-40% off via the Disney Armed Forces Salute Room Discount.

 The Wilderness and Animal Kingdom Lodges are sometimes referred to as Moderate Plus or Deluxe Minus, due to their room size and price.

-Deluxe Resorts offer a table and two chairs or a desk and chair, dresser, TV, and small fridge.
+Deluxe Resorts offer a table and two chairs or a desk and chair, dresser, TV, small fridge, coffee maker, iron and ironing board, hairdryer, and small safe.
 The bathroom proper is separated from the double sink vanity area.

 These resorts are at the top of the Disney World lineup!
 You’ll find all the amenities that you would expect at a first class resort, such as: Fine Dining, Table Service dining, Quick Service food court, room service, an arcade, playground, the best heated pools with slides, hot tub, a full service Spa at most, a gym, indoor and pool bars, luggage service, valet parking, balconies or porches, in room safe, iron and board, and coffee maker.